tedsluis/ansible-dump1090/README.md

 ## Logging

-Logging is written to /var/log/ansible.log
+Logging is written to '/tmp/ansible.log'.

-You can disable logging by putting a # infront of log_path=/var/log/ansible.log in the ansible.cfg.
+You can disable logging by putting a # in front of 'log_path=/tmp/ansible.log' in the ansible.cfg.

 ## More info